Biviers: Places, monuments and curiosities

 Montbives is a fortified house, built during the 14th century and sitting just below the middle section of the village.
 It boasts a massive square tower and an impressive kitchen with carved stone pillars.

 The château de Serviantin dates back from the 15th century.
 The name stems from Abel Servien who was born there in 1593 and who later served as a minister for Louis XIII.
 Its square tower can be seen from chemin de la Grivelière and is a classified historical monument.

 The château de Franquières is more recent and dates back from the 17th century.
 It was built between 1601 and 1610 by the Aymon de Franquières family.
-During the French revolution, the property belonged to the scientist Laurent-Aymon de Franquières who was elected as the first revolutionary mayor of Grenoble in February 1790 but who knew he was seriously ill and thus resigned in favor of Joseph Marie de Barral.
+During the French Revolution, the property belonged to the scientist Laurent-Aymon de Franquières who was elected as the first revolutionary mayor of Grenoble in February 1790 but who knew he was seriously ill and thus resigned in favor of Joseph Marie de Barral.
 When he died the same year, the property went to Anne-Marie Franquières – most probably his sister – and then to the related McCarthy family in 1809 who renovated it in 1836.
 In 1852 it moved to Baroness of Vignet, then Charles de Vignet who sold it in 1880 to Félix du Bourg whose family owned it until 1924 when it was sold to the Forest-Colcombet.
 Finally, it was bought in 1959 by the OVE (Oeuvre des Villages d'Enfants).

 The church of Biviers was probably built around 1500.
-Shortly after the French revolution it was seriously damaged by a violent storm which destroyed its roof, its stained glass windows and even some furniture.
+Shortly after the French Revolution it was seriously damaged by a violent storm which destroyed its roof, its stained glass windows and even some furniture.
 It remained unused from 1794 to 1805, but then was significantly modified: it was repaired in 1822, its choir was elevated in 1829, so was its tower in 1845 and its nave in 1873.
 New bells were acquired in 1883 and placed in a new tower, while the choir was rebuilt in 1885.

-Curiously, the water system that feeds Biviers does not tap water from the Chartreuse limestone mountains where the village sits, but from the Belledonne granitic range that towers the valley across the Isère.
+The water system that feeds Biviers does not tap water from the Chartreuse limestone mountains where the village sits, but from the Belledonne granitic range that towers the valley across the Isère.

 The Syndicat Intercommunal des Eaux de la Dhuy (SIED) organizes potable water distribution among 8 villages: